Stefan-Korner/PybricksAddons/Pybricks/README.txt

-This folder contains the software for on LEGO Hubs with Pybricks.
+This folder contains the software for LEGO Hubs with Pybricks.

 Libraries:
 ==========